Water Deer Distribution - South-east, Hampshire, West and North

 Further east, the NBN Gateway holds records for a sighting near Chichester in June 2016, one in Colgate near Horsham and near Bewbush in Crawley, both in 2000, a couple in Surrey's Mole Valley (Brockham in June 2018 and Newdigate in 2000), a 1972 report from Wokingham, and one from Farnham during November 1945.

 Finally, there remains some ambiguity as to the presence of water deer in Kent.
 The latest revision of the Field Guide to British Deer, published in July 2023 by the British Deer Society, includes a map suggesting isolated presence in the county, although I suspect this reflects the 2016 BDS survey responses, which included reports on the north coast around the Oare Marshes, as well as on the western border of Kent roughly between Sevenoaks and Alresford.
 There is also a Daily Mail article, published in August 2020, that talks about water deer on the marshes.
-At the end of July 2023, neither the NBN Gateway nor iRecord hold records for this species in Kent, however.
+At the end of September 2024, neither the NBN Atlas nor iRecord held records for this species in Kent, however.
 Furthermore, there is no mention of them in the Kent Mammal Atlas, which covers sightings logged between 2002 and 2012, and Stephen Hedley, the Kent Mammal Recorder, told me in September 2021 that he has no confirmed records of them in the county.
 Similarly, Kent Wildlife Trust Area Manager Steve Weeks told me:

 I have never seen this species on the reserve (or anywhere in Kent) and given that it is a very popular bird watching reserve, I would have thought we would have seen photos or reports if they were present.